aarpon/hrm_docs/docs/admin/hrm_daemon_systemd.rst

 Change the default configuration in the unit file
 -------------------------------------------------

-By default, the unit file is to configured to run as the ``hrm`` user and to depend on ``mysql.service``.
+By default, the unit file is configured to run as the ``hrm`` user and to depend on ``mysql.service``.
 If needed, you can change those values before you proceed with the installation.

 .. code-block:: sh